 “Throughout my career, I’ve been lucky to work on issues I care deeply about, issues that impact the state I love and make it the kind of place I want to raise my family,” he says.

-Today, Adam’s kids, who are 12 and 15, enjoy some of the same things Adam did when he was younger, including the skiing program at Winter Park.
+Today, Adam’s kids enjoy some of the same things Adam did when he was younger, including the skiing program at Winter Park.
 Beyond skiing with his wife and kids, Adam loves to ride anything with two wheels on the road, in the dirt or on the cyclocross course.

 When the Washington Post is your hometown newspaper, there’s a good chance you’ll end up in politics, and that’s exactly what happened to Will Coyne.
 The son of a U.S. Department of Labor employee and an elementary school guidance counselor, Will grew up in Washington, D.C., where just about everyone takes an interest in national affairs, either directly or via osmosis.